rh-ecosystem-edge/recert/docs/design.md

 And so, in a way, you, the only person in the world who knows your private key, have "vouched" for the string `I vote Foo for president!` by signing it with your private key.
-And anyone in the world who knows your public key can safely assume that you have vouched for "I vote Foo for president!", after verifying the signature with your public key.
+And anyone in the world who knows your public key can safely assume that you have vouched for `I vote Foo for president!`, after verifying the signature with your public key.

 The usefulness of such digital signatures will be made apparent later in the